sosia-dev/sosia/docs/tutorial/setup.rst

 Initial set-up
 --------------

 `sosia` infers the scientist's (main )field of research from the field-associations of the sources she publishes in.
 Two lists with source information are necessary.
-A list linking source titles to fields, and another one that links source titles to source IDs.
+A list linking source titles to fields, and another one that lists for each source ID the source type and its name.
 Both are stored in `~/.cache/sosia/` (that is, in your home drive - on Unix systems this will be a hidden folder).
 Create the lists like so:

 .. code-block:: python